KEEP SMILING THROUGH – Rod Stewart & ‘SMILER’ (1974)

 Due to their massive and devoted worldwide following Led Zeppelin managed it with ‘III‘ (1971) and ‘IV‘ (1973) with no obvious loss to their unstoppable momentum, The Who leaving a similar gap between ‘Who’s Next‘ and ‘Quadrophenia‘, Pete Townshend on a constant quest to supplant one opus with another.

-Between the late summer of 1972 and autumn of 1974 notable artists such as David Bowie and Elton John each released three studio albums (one of which in the case of Elton was a double), while even the Rolling Stones, despite the indulgences of guitarist Keith Richard and various internal strife, still managed to put out an album a year.
+Between the late summer of 1972 and autumn of 1974 notable artists such as David Bowie and Elton John each released three studio albums (one of which in the case of Elton was a double), while even the Rolling Stones, despite the indulgences of guitarist Keith Richards and various internal strife, still managed to put out an album a year.

 But all through this period there had been no new collection from Rod Stewart – who ended a 27 month recording hiatus with ‘SMILER‘ in October 1974.